MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/help-and-support.md

 ### Dynamics 365 implementation guidance

-Microsoft also provides content that can help you get starated as a consultant, and you can find resources to help your implementation project.
+Microsoft also provides content that can help you get started as a consultant, and you can find resources to help your implementation project.
 The [Dynamics 365 guidance hub](/dynamics365/guidance/) hosts non-product-specific implementation guidance, including [descriptions of business processes](/dynamics365/guidance/business-processes/overview).
 Learn more at [What is Dynamics 365 guidance?](/dynamics365/guidance/overview).

 ## Support